Dates & Prices

 Day 4: Butterflying in Namdapha National Park (room sharing)

-Day 9: Morning safari into the park and travel to Guwahati for flight to Kolkata.
-Stay in Kolkota
+Day 12: Morning safari into the park and travel to Guwahati for flight to Kolkota.
+Check in at Hotel in Kolkota

-Day 10: Visit the butterfly garden in Kolkota, and perhaps some local cultural sight-seeing
+Day 13: Visit the butterfly garden in Kolkota, plus some sight-seeing

-Day 11, xxth March: Morning flight to London
+Day 14, 31st March: Morning flight to London

 Chris & Sheila, 2024… This was an incredible holiday.
 The number and quality of butterflies which we saw was breathtaking.
 Walking in remote and beautiful forests we regularly saw a number of Papillionidae such as Common Birdwing, Paris Peacock and Tailed Jay as well as Great and Common Mormons and Windmills, Common Batwings and Ravens.
 We also had occasional sitings of rare species such as Nonsuch Palmer, Hairy Angle, Slate Awl, Yellow Gorgon and Peal’s Palmfly, also the beautiful Green Awlet, Indian Awlking and Orchid Tit.
 Our highest daily number of species seen was 100 and the overall total number of species for the tour was around 250.
 With some photos yet to be fully identified that may well increase further!